-This year we're set to have royal baby fever, with both Zara Tindall and Princess Eugenie expecting little ones sometime in 2021.
-It's been a while since the nation has come together to celebrate the life of a new royal, and now two are coming along at once.
+This year we're set to have royal baby fever, with Meghan Markle, Zara Tindall, and Princess Eugenie all having welcomes little ones, and Princess Beatrice due to introduced a new addition to her family in 2021, too.
 So now feels like a great time to look back at some of the

 most notable royal births throughout the years.

-Although it’s a while yet until Zara and Eugenie introduce their latest additions to the royal family, why don’t you take a look back at some of the most memorable royal births in British history?
+Although it’s a while yet until Beatrice introduces her latest addition to the royal family, why don’t you take a look back at some of the most memorable royal births in British history?

 Queen Elizabeth II Mirrorpix/Mirrorpix/Getty Images